-Crop farms, feed producers and seed producers do not need to be Certified Animal Welfare Approved by AGW to use the Certified Non-GMO by AGW logo for their products.
+Further processors, crop farms, feed producers and seed producers do not need to be Certified Animal Welfare Approved by AGW to use the Certified Non-GMO by AGW logo for their products.
 Get in touch if you have any questions.

 Is this separate from the Certified Animal Welfare Approved by AGW audit?

-The Certified Non-GMO by AGW program has its own standards that must be audited and verified on-farm.
+The Certified Non-GMO by AGW program has its own standards that must be audited and verified on-site.
 But the good news is the Certified Animal Welfare Approved by AGW and Certified Non-GMO by AGW audits can usually take place on the same day, saving you time and money.